Yandex Cloud

 • Delete the resources you created

-Managed Service for Kubernetes enables you to upload cluster object metrics to monitoring systems.
+Managed Service for Kubernetes enables you to export cluster object metrics to monitoring systems.

-To set up the Managed Service for Kubernetes cluster monitoring system:
+To set up monitoring for your Managed Service for Kubernetes cluster:

 If you no longer need the resources you created, delete them.